rmcbride2121/Infinity-Saga-Guide/README.md

 * What technologies will you use

-  * I will use React.js and Bootstrap
+  * I will use React.js and Bootstrap.
-  * I might need a database but I don't know anything about that yet
+  * I might need a database but I don't know anything about that yet.

 ******************************